awsdocs/amazon-eks-user-guide/doc_source/calico.md

    kubectl apply -n client -f https://docs.projectcalico.org/v3.1/getting-started/kubernetes/tutorials/stars-policy/policies/default-deny.yaml
    ```

-1. Refresh your browser, and you can see that the management UI can no longer reach any of the nodes, so they don't show up in the UI\.
+1. Refresh your browser\.
+You see that the management UI can no longer reach any of the nodes, so they don't show up in the UI\.

 1. Apply the following network policies to allow the management UI to access the services: